 Final Thoughts

 Sri Lanka is a gorgeous tropical destination to visit.
 It’s a place where every view feels like a postcard you want to step into.
 Whether you are seeking adventure, history, or just a quiet moment under a palm tree, Sri Lanka delivers all.
-However, the key to a successful Sri Lanka trip is to understand its climate patterns.
+However, the key to a successful Sri Lanka trip is understanding its climate patterns.
 Keep a watch on the monsoons while planning your trip.
 Once you have that in hand, you are all set to pack your bags for a memorable Sri Lanka holiday!